 Some degree of popular participation and political equality would thus be maintained in the determination of the required competencies.
 There would also be formal equality of opportunities to access political power.
 Differences in skills would of course translate into unequal real opportunities, but this is also the case with elections.
 Hence, the main difference with electoral representation is that there would be no institutionalized democratic accountability: during their mandate, these technocrats would have free rein vis-à-vis public opinion.

-In my view, granting political power (either legislative or vetoing) to such council would generate increased risks of misrule or biases, risks that egalitarian inclusion and democratic accountability help minimize – albeit imperfectly.
+In a recent article in Politics, I argue that granting political power (either legislative or vetoing) to such council would generate increased risks of misrule or biases, risks that egalitarian inclusion and democratic accountability help minimize – albeit imperfectly.
 The risks of misrule stem from the independence from public opinion.
 Elected representatives do enjoy an important degree of independence in existing democracies.
 Mandates are not imperative, and citizens being poorly informed have troubles identifying their representatives’ responsibility.
 Hence, the accountability mechanism offered by elections is poor.
 Yet poor doesn’t mean useless.
 Elected representatives’ independence is not total; they still have to anticipate voters’ judgment and worry about their popularity.
 This can have negative consequences when voters are xenophobic or discount the future, but it is still an important safeguard against misrule.
 And we do need such safeguard, because a person selected through a competency exam cannot be trusted to behave morally.
 A person’s morality cannot be tested, for it can be feigned and unchecked power is corrupting.

 Furthermore, even the best intentioned technocrats run the risk of being biased.
 Due to their social position, they might not know what it means to live specific experiences such as being a proletarian, a woman or an immigrant.
 And deprived from the electoral incentive to gather information from citizens, they risk acting on these biases.